 If a loved one slips into unconsciousness before help arrives, being able to perform simple rescue procedures will greatly reduce drug overdose death.
 One such procedure is to perform simple rescue breathing.
 To perform this type of breathing, first ensure nothing is in their mouth.
 You then tilt their head back, pinch their nose, and give a breath every few seconds or so.
 If you don’t know how to perform rescue breathing, 911 operators will be able to walk you through the procedure, so you can perform it correctly and with safety.

-Another rescue procedure that will help reduce drug overdose of a loved one is placing them is what is known as recovery position.
+Another rescue procedure that will help reduce drug overdose of a loved one is placing them is what is known as the recovery position.
 To perform the maneuver, grab the person’s arm farthest from you and place across their body.
 Secondly, grab the shoulder and hips and roll them towards you.
 Once you do that, bend both of their legs so they are stable.
 When they are stable and completely on their side, check their airway and open their mouth to allow freer breathing and to clear any obstructions.

 Over the last few years, the creation of Narcan (and the wide availability of the drug) has been a great help in fighting heroin overdoses.
-If you have Narcan spray, spray half the can up one nostril and use the remaining half for the other nostril, if you’re in need of Narcan there are free sources as well.
-If you have the injectable form of Narcan, inject 1 cc into the muscular part of the upper arm, the upper high or the buttocks.
+If you have Narcan spray, spray half the can up one nostril and use the remaining half for the other nostril, if you’re in need of Narcan, there are free sources.
+If you have the injectable form of Narcan, inject 1 cc into the muscular part of the upper arm, the upper thigh, or the buttocks.
 If your loved one hasn’t started breathing on their own perform the rescue breathing techniques described in the previous paragraph.